 I like to compare social media to a market where all the stall owners know each other and customers browse the products.
 At some point, someone will tell other visitors where to go to for a product: “The cheese over there is delicious”, “you should really check out the fruit over there”, that kind of thing.
 So make sure people start talking about you.
 And start talking about yourself online, to make others start talking to you on social platforms.
 Lastly, actively engage in social media conversations, to let people know you are listening.
 Learn how to use social media to increase your sales.

 Local ranking factors that help your small business SEO

 There are many things that influence your local rankings, but there is one very obvious one: your address details or NAP, which stands for Name, Address, Phone number.
-Be sure to add these in the correct formatting (in code), using schema.org details – our Local SEO plugin can help with that.
-Also, ask your web developer to look into AMP, as Joost says in this Ask Yoast article on AMP for small businesses.
+Be sure to add these in the correct formatting (in code), using Schema.org details, as mentioned earlier.
+You now that our Local SEO plugin can help you do that easily.
 As well as this, it may help to add your city, and perhaps your state, in the title of your pages for easier recognition as well.

 Also, if you want to start optimizing your website in order to rank better, but you are not sure where to start, you might want to have a look at our new, free SEO course for beginners!